Erotemic/ibeis/README.rst

 ---------------------------

 Unfortunately we have not released self-installing-executables for IBEIS yet.
-We ~plan~ hope to release these "soon".
+We ~plan~ hope to release these soon™.

-However there are old HotSpotter (the software which IBEIS is based on) binaries available.
+However there are old [HotSpotter](https://github.com/Erotemic/hotspotter) (the predecessor to IBEIS) binaries available.

 ..
 These can be downloaded from: `http://cs.rpi.edu/hotspotter/`